In the report: ‘Is a Driver Shortage Looming?’ SfL concludes that:

 A fifth of the current LGV workforce will reach retirement age in the next 10 years.
 That’s approximately 75,000 drivers and this does not include those that will have licences revoked or curtailed or even those that will leave the profession for other job opportunities outside of driving.

-But the number gaining a licence is decreasing year-on-year.
-The data shows a 45 per cent fall in the number obtaining a LGV licence in a five year period.
+But the number of gaining a licence is decreasing year-on-year.
+The data shows a 45 per cent fall in the number obtaining an LGV licence in a five year period.

 This, therefore, does not come close to replacing those that are anticipated to leave the profession.